DL 267

 This week I worked on the following:

-See the full methodology behind the film and explore more here.
+See the full methodology behind the film and explore more at Google's site.

-Since the 2016 election, Kevin Roose, tech columnist for the NY Times, has been using CrowdTangle, a Facebook-owned data tool that offers a bird’s-eye view of what’s popular on the social network.
-You can check out @FacebooksTop10, a Twitter account Roose created that shows the top 10 most-interacted-with link posts by U.S. Facebook pages every day.
+Since the 2016 election, Kevin Roose, tech columnist for the NY Times, has been using CrowdTangle, a Facebook-owned data tool.
+You can check out @FacebooksTop10, a Twitter account Roose created showing the top 10 most-interacted-with link posts by U.S. Facebook pages every day.

-Most days, the leader board looks roughly the same: conservative post after conservative post, with the occasional liberal interloper.
+Most days, the leader board looks roughly the same: conservative post after conservative post.

 Conservative political influencers have spent years building a well-oiled media machine that swarms around every major news story, creating a torrent of viral commentary that reliably drowns out both the mainstream media and the liberal opposition.

-The result is a kind of parallel media universe that left-of-center Facebook users may never encounter, but that has been stunningly effective in shaping its own version of reality.
+The result is a parallel media universe that left-of-center Facebook users may never encounter, but that has been stunningly effective in shaping its own version of reality.

 Facebook Has A Metric For "Violence And Incitement Trends."
 It's Rising.

-Nina Jankowicz, a disinformation researcher and fellow at the Woodrow Wilson International Center for Scholars, said she wasn’t aware Facebook had a metric for “violence and incitement” trends and was heartened that they were tracking it.
-Still, she said, suppression of individual hashtags “is not going to do the trick.”
+Nina Jankowicz, a disinformation researcher, said she wasn't aware Facebook had this metric and was heartened they were tracking it.
+Still, suppression of individual hashtags "is not going to do the trick."

-“We’re talking about the broader structure of Facebook that incentivizes these communities to organize and foster offline violence,” Jankowicz said.
-“I’m not sure they have a handle on it at all.
-It’s a structure that they’re relying on to keep people engaged and make money these days.”
+"We're talking about the broader structure of Facebook that incentivizes these communities to organize and foster offline violence."

 Great post from Laura Jimenez.